 The challenge with traditional asset allocation today is not the concept itself, it is the implementation and sizing of the investments inside of the allocation.

-- Alternatives are typically defined as investments other than stocks and bonds.
+Alternatives are typically defined as investments other than stocks and bonds.
 While the definition is broad, our focus is narrow.
-While not without their own unique risks, we believe there are opportunities for outsized, risk-adjusted returns in niche strategies, particularly where the managers have a deep knowledge of a business or market segment.
-The typical characteristics in these type of offerings are:
+While not without their own unique risks, we believe there are opportunities for outsized, risk-adjusted returns in niche illiquid strategies where managers have a deep knowledge of a business or market segment.

 We have the experience and expertise to source these types of investments along with the platform to implement them.